Are you worried about Japanese knotweed invading your landscape design?

 Q: Can I remove Japanese knotweed myself?

-A: It’s not recommended to remove Japanese knotweed yourself as it can be difficult to get rid of and can regrow from small fragments.
+A: Removing Japanese knotweed yourself is not recommended, as it can be challenging and can regrow from small fragments.
 It’s best to hire a professional to remove it.

 Q: How does Japanese knotweed affect property value?

-A: In addition Japanese knotweed can affect property value as it’s an invasive species that can cause damage to buildings and structures.
+A: Japanese knotweed can also affect property value as it is an invasive species that can damage buildings and structures.

 Q: How can you prevent Japanese knotweed from growing in my garden?

-A: Moreover you can prevent Japanese knotweed from growing in your garden by not disturbing the soil, avoiding cutting or strimming the plant, and planting non-invasive species.
+A: You can also prevent Japanese knotweed from growing in your garden by not disturbing the soil, avoiding cutting or strimming the plant, and planting non-invasive species.

 Additionally

-Japanese knotweed is a highly invasive species that can damage your landscape design and even affect your property’s value.
-Therefore the key to protecting your landscape from Japanese knotweed infestation is to identify it, control it, prevent its spread, plant non-invasive species, and monitor your garden regularly.
-However by following these steps, you can protect your landscape from Japanese knotweed and enjoy a beautiful garden for years to come.
+Japanese knotweed is a highly invasive species that can damage your landscape design and affect your property’s value.
+Therefore, the key to protecting your landscape from Japanese knotweed infestation is to identify it, control it, prevent its spread, plant non-invasive species, and monitor your garden regularly.
+By following these steps, you can protect your landscape from Japanese knotweed and enjoy a beautiful garden for years to come.

 Contact Stephen on 07753682333 if you would like more advice.